We use cookies, along with some third-party sites (like Google, Facebook, etc.). By continuing to visit this site you agree to our use of cookies.

 On the other hand, if you are in a larger vessel, watch out for small, cramped marinas, like the ACI marina in Korcula.
 Marinas like these are decades old and were constructed when the average sailboat was much smaller.
 They have not been upgraded to accommodate larger vessels.

-Always double check the weather right before you disembark from the marina.
+Always double-check the weather right before you disembark from the marina.
 You should do this even if you already checked it the night before.
 Weather can change swiftly and unexpectedly in the Adriatic, and you do not want to be caught off guard.
 Check out our full guide on "How To Deal With Bura Wind".

 Waterspouts are quite amazing to watch, but they are also very dangerous, and they may spawn off the coast of Croatia quite unexpectedly.
 They can completely overturn a small charter boat.
 If you do encounter one, you should roll up the sails, stow any lightweight objects, and head away from the shoreline.
 Put some distance between your boat and other vessels until the spout has passed.

 Another thing that you need to do to stay safe when sailing is to study nautical charts in detail before you ever set out.
 There are shoals and rocks around Croatia's many islands which can be quite dangerous to your vessel if you do not know their exact locations.
-Likewise, there are some bridges (such as the Zdrelac bridge on Ugljan) which can be very difficult to clear.
+Likewise, there are some bridges (such as the Zdrelac bridge on Ugljan) that can be very difficult to clear.

 It may be helpful to speak with locals about your travel plans before you set out on each leg of your journey.
 They can give you additional precautions that you might not get from a nautical chart or a guidebook.